 Data plays a huge role in the digital age and the new technologies we have for collecting and collating data are absolutely crucial for everything to run the way it does.
 The web in fact is entirely built on data – with the essential purpose being to make the entire world’s information easily accessible for all.

 But this can create a problem.
 There is now so much data available that it’s getting difficult to convey.
 Every site we visit has its own set of with numbers, statistics and facts and often those numbers are dizzying.
-This creates something akin to
+This creates something akin to information overload for visitors and essentially ruins the user experience.

 So how do you get around this?
 Simple!
 By coming up with new and unique ways to convey that information that will be intuitive and attractive and that will clearly communicate what that data is saying.